-DLR's capital structure should ensure capital adequacy and thus create a long-term foundation for running a sound mortgage credit business that can sell bonds on competitive terms.
+DLR's capital structure must ensure capital adequacy and thus create a long-term foundation for running a sound mortgage credit business that can sell bonds on competitive terms.
 Pursuant to DLR's capital targets, the capital structure should be based on a high level of equity.
-DLR must also have adequate own funds to ensure compliance with other requirements such as the debt buffer requirement, ensuring LTV compliance with respect to issued covered bond (SDO) loans and rating agency OC requirements.
+The capital structure must also ensure that DLR has adequate own funds to ensure compliance with other requirements such as the debt buffer requirement, LTV compliance with respect to issued covered bond (SDO) loans and rating agency OC requirements.